2023 Women's Under-19 EURO semi-final round-up: Netherlands 0-1 Spain, France 2-3 Germany (aet) | Women's Under-19

 The final will take place at Den Dreef Stadium in Leuven and will kick off at 17:30 CET on Sunday 30 July.

-Júlia Bartel made no mistakes as she latched onto Femke Liefting's misjudged clearance to hammer home her second goal of the tournament and break the deadlock in the 12th minute of an end-to-end opening.
+Júlia Bartel made no mistake as she latched onto Femke Liefting's misjudged clearance to hammer in her first goal of the finals and break the deadlock in the 12th minute of an end-to-end opening.

 Two contrasting game plans were on show at Leburton Stadium, as Spain zipped the ball around, looking to pass their way out of pressure, while the Netherlands aimed to transition quickly and force their way through the organised Spanish block.